 A duration object that represents the variable display timeout may be included by the UICC.
-The duration informs the ME about the required duration of the display (Precision and resolution are in accordance with clause 6.4.21 Timer Management).
-The requested timeout value replaces the timeout set by the terminal manufacturer, terminal support of this feature is indicated in the PROFILE DOWNLOAD.
+The duration informs the terminal about the required duration of the display (Precision and resolution are in accordance with clause 6.4.21 Timer Management).
+The requested timeout value replaces the timeout set by the terminal manufacturer. terminal support of this feature is indicated in the PROFILE DOWNLOAD.
 The behaviour of terminals that do not support this feature is dependent on the Comprehension Required flag:

-- if the user has indicated the need to end the proactive UICC session, the terminal shall send a TERMINAL RESPONSE with "Proactive UICC session terminated by the user" result value; - if the user has indicated the need to go backwards in the proactive UICC session, the terminal shall send a TERMINAL RESPONSE with "Backward move in the proactive UICC session requested by the user" result value: - if a flag of the command qualifier (see clause 8.6) indicates that the terminal shall wait for the user to clear message and if the terminal decides that no user response has been received, the terminal shall send a TERMINAL RESPONSE with "No response from user" result value; - if the UICC includes a duration object, the terminal shall limit the display time of the message for a period that does not exceed the requested duration.
+- if the user has indicated the need to end the proactive UICC session, the terminal shall send a TERMINAL RESPONSE with "Proactive UICC session terminated by the user" result value; - if the user has indicated the need to go backwards in the proactive UICC session, the terminal shall send a TERMINAL RESPONSE with "Backward move in the proactive UICC session requested by the user" result value: - if a flag of the command qualifier (see clause 8.6) indicates that the terminal shall wait for the user to clear message and if the terminal decides that no user response has been received, the terminal shall send a TERMINAL RESPONSE with "No response from user" result value.
+A terminal of type NK which receives a DISPLAY TEXT command with a command qualifier flag indicating "DISPLAY TEXT wait for user to clear" shall send a TERMINAL RESPONSE with "Command performed successfully" result value; - if the UICC includes a duration object, the terminal shall limit the display time of the message for a period that does not exceed the requested duration.
 The timer starts when the text is displayed on the screen and stops when the TERMINAL RESPONSE is sent except if the text is to be sustained beyond an immediate response.
 The timeout may be used with other options of this command.
 The variable timeout does not affect TERMINAL RESPONSE values that are deriving from other chosen options of this command; - if the UICC includes an immediate response object, the terminal shall immediately send TERMINAL RESPONSE (Command performed successfully).
 The terminal shall continue to display the text until one of the following events occurs: - a subsequent proactive command is received containing display data; - the expiration of the variable display timeout, if so indicated by the duration object; - the expiration of the short delay, if so indicated by the command qualifier; - following a user MMI action; - when a higher priority event occurs, e.g. an incoming mobile terminated call. - no further TERMINAL RESPONSE shall be sent when the terminal removes the text from the display, regardless of the cause; - otherwise, the terminal shall send TERMINAL RESPONSE (Command performed successfully) at the expiration of either the short delay or the variable display timeout, or following a user MMI action not described above.